 This type of investment, and the consequent technological advancement, has become a trend in many other industries.
-It’s therefore essential for you to think about your current Asset Management strategy and how AI and IoT-friendly solutions may help you replace your existing but outdated technologies.
+It’s therefore essential for you to think about your current Enterprise Asset Management strategy and how AI and IOT-friendly solutions may help you replace your existing but outdated technologies.

-These solutions can help you avoid process failures or interruptions, plan and schedule shutdowns and repairs, and deliver regular reports on the operational conditions of your most important production assets.
+These solutions can help you to transform your plant maintenance processes.
+For instance, you can avoid process failures or interruptions and long shutdowns for repairs.
+You can deliver regular reports on the operational conditions of your most important production assets.

-By now, you may be thinking about how to implement Smart Plants to your Asset Management process.
+By now, you may be thinking about how to implement Smart Plants and Smart Plant Maintenance concepts to your Enterprise Asset Management process.

 A Smart Plant is not implemented overnight.
 It is necessary to divide this process into stages, preferably aiming to meet short, medium, and long-term goals.

 Each plant and project have their own particularities and complexities.
-Therefore, we’ll discuss in detail the basics for successfully implementing an Intelligent Industrial Plant.
+Therefore, we’ll discuss in detail the basics for a successful foundation.

 There are four main key areas that you’ll need to address: